FFMS/ffms2/doc/ffms2-api.md

 ##### `void *Buf`
 A pointer to the buffer where the decoded samples will end up.
-You are responsible for allocating and freeing this buffer yourself, so you better check the `FFMS_AudioProperties` for the sample format, number of channels, channel layout etc first, so you know how much memory you need to allocate.
+You are responsible for allocating and freeing this buffer yourself, so you better check the [FFMS_AudioProperties][GetAudioProperties] for the sample format, number of channels, channel layout etc first, so you know how much memory you need to allocate.
 The formula to calculate the required size of the buffer is (obviously) `num_bytes = bytes_per_sample * num_channels * num_samples`.

 ##### `int64_t Start, int64_t Count`